 Nebraska Talcum Powder Lawsuit Attorney

 Baby powder.
-Why should it be cause for alarm?
+Why should it be a cause for alarm?
 According to medical studies, the answer is because of a mineral called talc.
 Talc particles have been found in ovarian tumors since as early as 1971, and a 2003 survey of published studies found that women who use talcum powder on their genitals have a 33% greater chance of developing ovarian cancer.

 Now, lawsuits are being filed across the country against baby powder manufacturers, mainly industry giant Johnson & Johnson.
-These lawsuits allege that had Johnson & Johnson simply included warning labels about the risk of ovarian cancer on their product, these women never would have had to suffer from cancer or lose their lives.
+These lawsuits allege that had Johnson & Johnson simply included warning labels about the risk of ovarian cancer on their products, these women never would have had to suffer from cancer or lose their lives.

-Talc is a mineral, derived from rock and clay.
-It is the softest mineral on earth, as many of us who took geology in high school can attest.
+Talc is a mineral derived from rock and clay.
+It is the softest mineral on Earth, as many of us who took geology in high school can attest.
 It is made out of magnesium, silicon, and oxygen, and it is formed when rocks are heated and pressurized deep within the earth’s crust.
 (For those who love geology, it is a composite rock, and its chemical formula is Mg3Si4O10(OH)2.)

 Talc is made up of tiny, microscopic "platelets" that slide against each other.
 This creates a smooth, silky sensation on human skin.
 It is also water repellant and "inert," which means it causes no chemical reactions.

 Talc and its powder are used widely in many industries, including agriculture, ceramics, construction, industrial applications, cosmetics, paper, plastics, rubber, wastewater treatment, and of course, personal care.